-In relation to the valuation roll, the challenges presented by the pandemic and their impact on the courts and tribunals of Scotland has been recognised by the Scottish Government with the deadline for resolution of revaluation and running roll appeals extended by 12 months to 31 December 2021.
-The high volume of pandemic-related running roll appeals presents a unique challenge and it is clear to all observers that the independent valuation appeal committees will not be able to programme disposal of these appeals within the current timetable.
-The wider issue is under active consideration across the four jurisdictions of the home nations with legislation recently published for England that essentially excludes pandemic related issues from valuation considerations between revaluations.
-A further complication is that the independent valuation appeal committees are scheduled to be replaced by a new chamber in the Scottish Tribunal Service from 1 April 2022.
+In relation to the Valuation Roll, the challenges presented by the pandemic and their impact on the courts and tribunals of Scotland has been recognised by the Scottish Government with the deadline for resolution of revaluation and running roll appeals extended by 12 months to 31 December 2021.
+The high volume of pandemic-related running roll appeals presents a unique challenge and it is clear to all observers that the independent valuation appeal committees would not be able to programme disposal of these appeals within the current timetable.
+The wider issue is under active consideration across the jurisdictions of the home nations with legislation published for England and Wales that essentially excludes pandemic related issues from valuation considerations between revaluations.
+The Scottish Government has proposed similar legislation for Scotland.
+A further complication is that the schedule to replace the independent valuation appeal committees by a new chamber in the Scottish Courts and Tribunal Service from 1 April 2022 has been delayed to January 2023.
 Progress in terms of policy and legislation in these areas will impact significantly on the demands placed on the organisation.

 The Government has postponed the next general revaluation of non-domestic subjects from 1 April 2022 by 12 months to 1 April 2023.
-This postponement did however include bringing forward the 12 month tone period which was one of the reforms that had been scheduled for implementation with the 2025 Revaluation.
+This postponement did however include bringing forward the 12 month tone period which was one of the reforms that had been scheduled for implementation with the 2025 Revaluation, meaning that valuations would be based on the levels of value that prevailed one year prior to the revaluation date (the "tone") rather than two years prior.

-We are able to be proactive to a degree in our process planning and system upgrades to cater for the NDR reforms, there remain however barriers to final specification and delivery as the detail of the secondary legislation in relation to proposals and appeals to the new Tribunal Service has yet to be drafted.
+We are able to be proactive to a degree in our process planning and system upgrades to cater for the NDR reforms, there remain however barriers to final specification and delivery as the detail of the secondary legislation in relation to proposals and appeals to the new Tribunal Service has yet to be confirmed.
 Operational agility will therefore continue to be a key requirement for success in implementation and delivery of the NDR reforms and the subsequent revaluation in 2023.